 study published in Nature Neuroscience in March.

-Using two datasets of MRI images, Dartmouth and University of Pittsburgh researchers identified the anterior PFC as one of the brain regions uniquely more active when emotions were regulated, compared to when emotions were generated, or “out of control.”
+Using two datasets of MRI images, Dartmouth and University of Pittsburgh researchers identified the anterior PFC as one of the brain regions uniquely more active when emotions were regulated, compared with when emotions were generated, or “out of control.”

 The findings of this study suggest that the more individuals can activate the key brain regions involved in emotional regulation, the more capable they will be of experiencing something negative without letting it affect them personally.

-“As a former biomedical engineer, it was exciting to identify some brain regions that are purely unique to regulating emotions,” Ke Bo, a postdoctoral researcher in the Cognitive and Affective Neuroscience Lab at Dartmouth and lead author, said in a press release.
+“As a former biomedical engineer, it was exciting to identify some brain regions that are purely unique to regulating emotions,” Ke Bo, a postdoctoral researcher in the Cognitive and Affective Neuroscience Lab at Dartmouth and lead author, said in a statement.
 “Our results provide new insight into how emotion regulation works by identifying targets that could have clinical applications.”

 A greater capacity for emotional regulation has thus been linked to stress resilience on a neurobiological level.
-Resiliency to adversity and empathy (or kindness) are core components of emotional intelligence.
+Resilience to adversity and empathy (or kindness) are core components of emotional intelligence.
 According to the study, mental rigidity makes us less resilient and less kind.

 Psychological Traits of Resilient Individuals